NilPointer-Software/bdfd-wiki/src/bdscript/enabled.md

     ![example](https://user-images.githubusercontent.com/69215413/123017732-31925f80-d39b-11eb-8e23-ca01b0dc5ed4.png)

-2. Create a command for the enable command.
+2. Create a command for the enable code.
 Put this in the reply text/code section:
       ```
      $onlyAdmin[❌ Only admins can enable commands!]
      $setServerVar[enabled;yes]